 Interested in submitting to this journal?
 We recommend that you review the About the Journal page for the journal's policies, as well as the Author Guidelines.
+Please pay particular attention to the 'checklist' and 'author guidelines' which offer information about how to layout the article and the APA format referencing system you need to use.
 The Editor (Linda Finlay, firstname.lastname@example.org) can also offer some extra guidance, so feel free to contact her if you would like to discuss a possible submission.

 The mission of the European Journal for Qualitative Research in Psychotherapy (EJQRP) is to provide an accessible forum for research that advances the theory and practice of psychotherapy.
 We are keen to promote practice-based qualitative research and we are interested in any psychotherapeutic practice taking place in Europe and internationally.
 We welcome contributions from diverse methodological and theoretical standpoints, as well as relevant literature reviews, critical explorations of methodology and philosophical research.
 Submissions of qualitative empirical research examples are particularly encouraged.

 If you have difficulty using the online system for submitting articles, please contact either the Editor (Linda – email@example.com) or Co-Editor (Gregor - firstname.lastname@example.org).

 Manuscripts will be accepted/rejected based on their quality, interest and suitability for readers.
 Papers submitted to the EJQRP will be reviewed by appropriate Editorial Board members or other relevant peer reviewers.
 The Editor will decide which reviewers are most appropriate when sending particular manuscripts out for review.
 Blind copies of manuscripts will be sent to reviewers whenever possible and reviewer comments will remain anonymous to ensure a fair review process.